AshGw/AES-256/README.md

 ![alt text](important/GUI.png)
 The project incorporates an App & a library called **AshCrypt** :

+**App :**
-**App :** Full fledged application that integrates all the modules in the library merging them into a unified and powerful software solution for developers and for people with no programming knowledge whatsoever
+<br>Fully-fledged application that integrates all the modules in the library merging them into a unified and powerful software solution for developers and for people with no programming knowledge whatsoever
 <br>check [GUI](https://github.com/AshGw/AES-256#AshCryptGUI) header for more info.

 **Library :**